UK leader hopefuls jostle as Johnson digs in for final weeks

 Johnson faced days of questions, and gave days of conflicting answers, over what he knew about past allegations against Chris Pincher, a Conservative lawmaker who resigned as party deputy chief whip last week after allegedly groping two men at a private club.
 Pincher acknowledged he had got drunk and “embarrassed myself.”

-Johnson offered shifting explanations about what he knew and when he knew it.
-That just brought concerns the prime minister couldn’t be trusted to boiling point.

-Javid and Sunak, key Cabinet members who were responsible, respectively, for fighting COVID-19 and inflation, resigned within minutes of each other Tuesday, setting off a wave of departures by their colleagues.
+Javid and Sunak, key Cabinet members who were responsible for fighting COVID-19 and inflation, resigned within minutes of each other Tuesday, setting off a wave of departures.

 Johnson clung to power for days, defiantly telling lawmakers on Wednesday that he had a “colossal mandate” from the voters and intended to get on with the business of governing.